 Graduate School Students:

 Submit Official Transcript for Previous Degree(s)

-Students offered admission by a graduate field must submit—in person—a final, official transcript of their undergraduate degrees to the Graduate School.
-Transcripts may be brought to the Graduate School's Student Services Office, 143 Caldwell Hall.
+Students offered admission by a graduate field must submit a final, official transcript of their undergraduate degrees to the Graduate School.
+Please mail transcripts to Graduate School Admissions as soon as your degree is marked as conferred or awarded.

 Please note: all transcripts and/or diplomas that you submitted with your application for admission are retained by the admitting field.
 The Graduate School needs an additional official copy.

 - Log in and review instructions now

 - Obtain copy of your immunization history and schedule a physical

 - Fill out form online, submit, and print

 - Take printed form to health care provider for information/signatures related to physical exam and immunizations